 1.04.00 POST MEMBERSHIP REQUIREMENTS

 Applicants must be at least fourteen years old and in high school.
-After acceptance, members may remain in the program until the age of twenty-one or until his/her currently held Public Safety Cadet membership expires.
+After acceptance, members may remain in the program until their nineteeth birthday or until his/her currently held Public Safety Cadet membership expires.
 The Cadet is expected to maintain a satisfactory G.P.A. in school, being a 2.5 or higher.
 If the Cadet cannot maintain such a G.P.A., this may be grounds for dismissal.
 All new applicants are subject to a background investigation by the Post Mentor and/or Cadet Mentor.
 Any criminal arrest or detainment may be grounds for dismissal or rejection of application.
-Following the receipt of the application, the applicant is subject to an oral interview before a panel not to exceed three Cadet Officers, Post Mentor, and two Cadet Mentors.
+Following the receipt of the application, the applicant is subject to an oral interview before a panel not to exceed two Cadet Officers, Post Mentor, and one Cadet Mentor.
 All new applicants are subject to a partial or complete medical examination.
 All Cadets are subject to a drug-screening test at any time while a member of this program.
 Refusal to submit to this drug screening will result in immediate termination from the program.

 1.05.00 APPLICATION PROCESS

-Come to your first meeting and act as a shadow with one of the Cadet FTOs or Cadet Supervisors.
+Fill out an application and sign the electronic waiver form on www.cherokeecadets.org

-Attend 2 additional meetings, during which an application for the program will be filled out.
+Attend 3 meetings.

-The decision to accept will be made amongst Mentors and Cadet Supervisors based on the attended meetings and an oral board.
+On the third meeting, an interview will be conducted.
+Acceptance or denial into the program will be issued.

-Once the applicant is notified of their acceptance, they will be issued uniforms and equipment.
+Once the applicant is notified of their acceptance, they will be issued uniforms and equipment after 3 consecutive meetings

 1.06.00 PROBATIONARY PERIOD